-Hummus is probably the top staple in our household and it acompanies almost every savoury meal or snack we eat.
-We top our toasted lazy bones loaf We add a generous dollop to our nourish bowls We spread it onto a lunchtime salad + falafel wrap We snack on it with fresh crispy veg like chopped carrots We sprinkle it with dukkah and dip it with home made crackers or fresh sourdough.
-We eat it with all hearty salads We add a large dollop to a whole roast potato Safe to say, we go through a lot of it.
-And for good reason.
-It is tasty, hearty and so chock-a-block with the good stuff.
-It packs a nutrient dense punch, covering all bases with a heap of fibre, plant protein and healthy fats.
-Tahini is a good little calcium boost and there is an extra whack of vitamin C in there from the lemon.
-You can mix it up with roasted or charred veg additions (try pumpkin or beetroot + mint.
-SO GOOD - See 'cooks notes' at the bottom of this post) Top tip: When a recipe calls for soaking an ingredient, for some reason we automatically feel like the effort and time has been increased exponentially when the truth is, it couldn't be easier!
-Spend 10 seconds covering your chickpeas with water the evening before you are making this.
-For me, the real obstacle is remembering and these days that can be solved pretty easily with a simple reminder or alarm to yourself on your phone.
-Or try attaching it to a daily task.
-E.g. in the evening... brush teeth and soak chickpeas.
+Hummus is probably the top staple in our household and it accompanies almost every savoury meal or snack we eat.
+We use it to top our toasted lazy bones loaf.
+We add a generous dollop to our nourish bowls.
+We spread it onto a lunchtime felafel and salad wrap.
+We snack on it with fresh crispy veg like chopped carrots.
+We sprinkle it with dukkah and dip it with home made crackers or fresh sourdough.
+We eat it with all hearty salads.
+We add a large dollop to a whole roasted potato.
+Safe to say, we go through a lot of it and for good reason: this hummus is tasty, hearty and chock-a-block full of the good stuff.
+It packs a nutrient dense punch, covering all bases with plenty of fibre, plant protein and healthy fats.
+Tahini is a good calcium boost and there is an extra whack of vitamin C from the lemon.
+You can mix it up with roasted or charred veg additions (try pumpkin or beetroot and mint, it's so good.
+See the cooks notes at the bottom of this post) Top tip: When a recipe calls for soaking an ingredient, for some reason we automatically feel like the effort and time has been increased exponentially, when the truth is it couldn't be easier!
+Spend ten seconds covering your chickpeas with water the evening before you are making this.
+The real obstacle is remembering to do it, but thankfully that can be solved with a simple reminder or alarm on your phone, or try attaching it to a daily task.
+For example: brush teeth and soak anything for tomorrow.
 You will thank your past self when you are enjoying your own beautiful home-made hummus!
 Another little note on this.
 Yes, this takes a little longer than draining and rinsing a few cans of organic chickpeas.
 But I have to say, you really cannot compare the flavour and texture.
-Plus, you avoid the packaging as you can buy chickpeas (really cheeply) in bulk at a bulk wholefood store or online along with all the other ingredients.
-Throw in some lemons from your tree, the farmers market, delivery box or grocery store and you have yourself a complete packaging free hummus from woe to go!
+Plus you avoid the packaging as you can buy chickpeas (really cheaply) in bulk at a bulk wholefood store or online along with all of the other ingredients.
+Throw in some lemons from your tree, the farmers market, delivery box or grocery store and you have yourself a complete package free hummus from go to woe!
 Sometimes you might buy some from a store and sometimes you might make your own.
-Don't let perfection get in the way of progress.
-If you are like me and don't get everything perfect and all your ducks in a row every day of the week ( hello human! ) give yourself a big high five for everything you DO do!
+Either way, don't let perfection get in the way of progress.
+If you are like me and don't get everything perfect with all of your ducks in a row every day of the week (hello being human!), give yourself a big high five for everything that you DO do!
 Enjoy! x Harry

-Makes approx. 2 cups Prep time: 1 hour 10 mins (plus soaking over night) Equipment: large bowl, sieve, medium saucepan, mixing spoon, highspeed blender and food processor and airtight container.
+Makes: Approx. 2 cups Prep time: 1 hour 10 mins (plus soaking overnight) Equipment: large bowl, sieve, medium saucepan, mixing spoon, high-speed blender/food processor and airtight container.

 Cover chickpeas with water and leave to soak overnight.